What does a contraction feel like? We’ll talk about what to feel for them. How to know if they are just Braxton Hicks, and how to time them.

 Often they start out as just “tight” or some mild discomfort, and continue to be more painful from there.

-Contractions are “wave-like” (like the waves of the ocean) in that they come in, and go away, and come back, and go away….
+Contractions are “wave-like” (like the tidal waves of the ocean) in that they come in, and go away, and come back, and go away….

-Most women describe them this way:
+Most pregnant women describe them this way:

 - Dull pelvic pain that comes and goes

-- Menstrual Cramps
+- Menstrual Cramps or period pains

 - Stomach cramps (but a bit lower than you’d feel them with actual stomach cramps)